-A comprehensive health and safety file is prepared for each project and managed by an onsite management team.
-Site safety audit visits are made twice annually to the groups of individuals overseeing construction in a given geographic area.
-Reports are reviewed by teams working centrally to see where any adjustments are needed.
-Incidents that occur on site are reviewed on a monthly basis, so that lessons learned can be applied across all areas of our operations.
+A comprehensive health and safety file is prepared for each project and managed by an on-site management team.
+Site safety audit visits are made twice annually to the onsite teams.
+Additionally, each project mandates a weekly on-site safety audit.
+All reports are centrally reviewed by dedicated teams to identify and implement necessary adjustments.
+Incidents occurring on site are reviewed monthly to ensure that lessons learned are applied across all operational areas.

-Building sites are run consistent with Construction Industry Training Board Site Safety qualifications.
-Strict compliance with building regulations is ensured and experts fully utilised.
+Construction sites are run consistent with Construction Industry Training Board Site Safety qualifications.
+Strict compliance with building regulations is ensured and experts are fully utilised to maintain the highest standards.

-Workers attend safety and planning seminars.
-Daily meetings on health and safety are held on site for each project.
-An accident and near miss reporting system is also operational on site.
+Construction volunteers attend safety and planning seminars.
+Daily health and safety meetings are conducted on-site for each project.
+Additionally, an accident and near-miss reporting system is operational on-site to ensure continuous safety monitoring and improvement.

-Documented instructions are followed by those in oversight.
-Written materials are provided to the relevant persons to assist them in maintaining health and safety.
+Documented instructions are adhered to by the on-site management teams.
+Relevant written materials are provided to assist them in maintaining health and safety standards.

-The Trustees are confident that the hard work described above mitigates the possibility that a serious risk will be realised.
+The Trustees are confident that the aforementioned safety procedures and controls effectively mitigate the likelihood of a serious risk materialising.